Definition and Examples of Microinsurance

 Benefits of Microinsurance

-Other benefits include transparency and the ability to handle claims quickly and accurately.
-Research also shows that when farmers and other small entrepreneurs feel they are protected by insurance, they are willing to take more risks and invest more in new business venture.
-This is good for the economy.
+Other benefits include transparency.
+There's the ability to handle claims quickly and accurately.
+Research shows that when farmers and other small entrepreneurs feel protected by insurance, they are willing to take more risks and invest more in new business ventures.
+That is good for the economy.

 There are signs that microinsurance could grow beyond low-income communities.
 In an on-demand economy, products and services that offer immediate fulfillment are growing more attractive.

 The insurance industry is highly regulated.
 Legal requirements for insurers include liability and reserves that must be maintained.
 With microinsurance, the need for these reserves goes away since microinsurance is a “short-term” policy.

 For microinsurance to take off in the United States, insurance regulations must catch up.